IJSComplexMatter/dtmm/doc/tutorial.rst

 XYZ Color Space
 '''''''''''''''

-The CMF table and D65 specter are defined so that resulting RGB image gives a white color.
-To convert specter to XYZ color space the specter dimensions has to match CMF table dimensions.
+The CMF table and D65 specter are defined so that resulting RGB image gives white color.
+The specter dimensions have to match CMF table dimensions to convert the specter to XYZ color space.
 CIE 1931 CMF is defined between 380 and 780 nm, while the D65 specter is defined between 300 and 830 nm.
 Let us match the specter to CMF by interpolating D65 tabulated data at CMF wavelengths:

 .. doctest::